 Excessive dentoalveolar display – more technical info on when to rely on what treatment

 We can treat most dentoalveolar causes of gummy smile effectively by using restorative care, periodontal surgical approaches, and orthodontics.
 Nondentoalveolar cause rely on orthognathic surgery and lip repositioning.
 Botox works well for a hypermobile lip and mild VME patients.

-When APE is present alone or with other dentoalveolar factors, crown lengthening works well.
+When altered passive eruption (APE) is present alone or with other dentoalveolar factors, crown lengthening works well.
 Short or worn teeth usually require crowns or veneers.
 Orthodontics can work on intrusion cases.